bitrise-io/devcenter/_articles/en/monitoring/getting-started-with-trace.md

 ## Installing Trace

+Trace works by installing the Trace SDK to your application during the Bitrise build process.
+You can do this manually - using CocoaPods or the Swift Package Manager for iOS, or Gradle for Android - on any device to test it, and once you’re ready to automate your process, you can simply use our dedicated Step on Bitrise.

+### Installing Trace for iOS

 {% include message_box.html type="important" title="Xcode version requirement" content="To add Trace to your iOS app, you must use Xcode 11.5 or higher!
 Trace is not compatible with older versions of Xcode. "%}

-Trace works by installing the Trace SDK to your application during the Bitrise build process.
-You can do this manually - using CocoaPods or the Swift Package Manager - on any device to test it, and once you’re ready to automate your process, you can simply use our dedicated Step on Bitrise.

 {% include collapse.html title="Installing Trace using Cocoapods" content="Before adding Trace to your apps on Bitrise, try it out first.
 We’ll walk you through the process using a sample app - but of course you can use any of your own repositories instead of our sample!